 - What the research says about an advice-giver’s responsibility on client outcomes (Hint: it’s way more important that you think!)

-- Why simply dispensing your advice for a fee without regarding for implementation is outdated and costly
+- Why simply dispensing your advice for a fee without regard for implementation is outdated and costly

 - How improving follow-through and implementation benefits not just your business but your well-being